-- 1. Security Risks: Propped exterior residence hall doors, unlocked common area windows, improper use of fire extinguishers, fire escapes, or fire alarms. - 2.
-Excessive Mess: The only mess that will be considered excessive will be one that involves bodily fluids/ solids.
+- Security Risks: Propped exterior residence hall doors, unlocked common area windows, improper use of fire extinguishers, fire escapes, or fire alarms. - Excessive Mess: The only mess that will be considered excessive will be one that involves bodily fluids/ solids.
 The mess must be excessive as deemed by the Campus Services Supervisor.
 Photos must be provided both before and after clean up to the Campus Services Supervisor and, if the mess is approved by the Campus Services Supervisor, the person doing the clean-up will be compensated for their work.
-Persons who create excessive messes will not be compensated for cleaning them up. - 3.
-Unnecessary Mess: Any areas where: - a.
-On a repetitive basis, as determined by the Campus Services Supervisor and the DRL, an area that has garbage piled up around trash receptacles or in and around recycling containers, and/or substantial room trash is placed in public area trash receptacles inside buildings, and/or microwave rooms/ kitchens/ bathrooms are left with trash, food, dirty dishes, etc. - b.
-Any one incident taking place which demonstrates use or misuse of College property or supplies above and beyond normal as deemed appropriate by both the Campus Services Supervisor and the DRL. - c.
-In acts of vandalism resulting in a large mess (discharging powder fire extinguishers, flooding areas with water, etc.) the Campus Services Supervisor and DRL may determine that a professional cleaning service must be brought in to clean the affected area.
-Those cleaning fees will be prorated to the residents in the area or fined to the responsible individual(s) in amounts that could range to \$1000+. - 4.
-Residence Hall Damage: Vandalizing or destroying any Blackburn property including but not limited to furniture, walls/ceilings, windows, and doors.
+Persons who create excessive messes will not be compensated for cleaning them up. - Unnecessary Mess: Any areas where: - On a repetitive basis, as determined by the Campus Services Supervisor and the Director of Inclusive Housing, an area that has garbage piled up around trash receptacles or in and around recycling containers, and/or substantial room trash is placed in public area trash receptacles inside buildings, and/or microwave rooms/ kitchens/ bathrooms are left with trash, food, dirty dishes, etc. - Any one incident taking place which demonstrates use or misuse of College property or supplies above and beyond normal as deemed appropriate by both the Campus Services Supervisor and the Director of Inclusive Housing - In acts of vandalism resulting in a large mess (e.g., discharging powder fire extinguishers, flooding areas with water, etc.) the Campus Services Supervisor and Director of Inclusive Housing may determine that a professional cleaning service must be brought in to clean the affected area.
+Those cleaning fees will be prorated to the residents in the area or fined to the responsible individual(s) in amounts that could reach \$1000+. - Residence Hall Damage: Vandalizing or destroying any Blackburn property including but not limited to furniture, walls/ceilings, windows, and doors.

-The only circumstance in which a person cleaning an area may be compensated for doing so is in #2 above.
+The only circumstance in which a person cleaning an area may be compensated for doing so is in the "excessive mess" explanation above.
 Any other messes or damages will be assessed an amount for cleaning, repair or replacement and that amount will be prorated to a living area or fined to one or more individuals found to be responsible.
 The monies collected will go into a general fund for residence hall maintenance or for the cost of repairing or replacing the damaged item.